3 years full-time

 Staff in both departments are world-renowned for their research, which covers every period of history, every major genre, and all areas of the world.

 It is fantastic to be a part of two amazing departments and explore both subjects in exciting ways.
-I have been completely supported by both departments and the chance to write an interdisciplinary dissertation with two supervisors is a real highlight of my joint studies.ALEX THIRD YEAR ENGLISH AND HISTORY
+I have been completely supported by both departments and the chance to write an interdisciplinary dissertation with two supervisors is a real highlight of my joint studies.Alex

-In the first year, you will split your studies equally between the English and History degree.
-In Years Two and Three, it's possible to vary the balance and devote more time to either English or History.
+All combined course students take 120 credits each year, adding up to 360 credits across the course of your degree.
+In the first year, you will split your studies equally between the English and History components of your degree.
+In Year Two, it’s possible to vary the balance and devote more time to either English or History.
+In Year Three, your choice of Advanced Option Modules (English), Special Subject (History), and bridge dissertation topic let you tailor the degree to your own interests and needs.

-In Year One, we'll introduce you to the undergraduate study of English and History.
-Our modules will give you the skills you need to study both English and History and how to combine the two disciplines.
+In the first year of your degree, we’ll introduce you to the undergraduate study of English and History.
+Our modules will give you the skills you need to start doing literary and historical research, and advice on how to combine the two disciplines.

 In addition to the above you will also need to complete our online Academic Integrity module.
 This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.